QuantumTux/thisoldtoolbox-linux/README.md

 All over the place, really.
 In my newer BASH code, I try to follow the [Google BASH Style Guide](https://google.github.io/styleguide/shellguide.html).
 For Python, I make an effort to adhere to [PEP 8](https://peps.python.org/pep-0008/).
 However, [I value thorough and well-written comments](https://github.com/QuantumTux/thisoldtoolbox-linux/wiki/What-is-it-About-Documentation%3F) above following a specific code style.

 # Warranty
 Absolutely none at all.
 I stand by my work, yes, but I wrote these things for the environment in which I operated at the time.
-It probably isn't your environment.
-If you try to use any of my tools without taking the time to examine and understand the code, you're asking for trouble.
+It probably isn't the same as any other environment.
+If someone tries to use any of my tools without taking the time to examine and understand the code, they're asking for trouble.

 # The Library
 Most of the tools written in BASH rely upon a BASH library that is part of this repo.
 It might seem to be a little overkill, but there's history behind it.